darthfork/dotfiles/README.md

 # Dotfiles

-Vim/NeoVim, tmux, Alacritty, shell config files and utility scripts for macOS and Linux.
+Vim/NeoVim, tmux, shell config files and utility scripts for macOS and Linux.

 ## Installation